 Initiate Justice has an inside-outside strategy where we prioritize organizing people directly impacted by incarceration, inside and outside prison walls.
 Most of our organizing takes place in prison visiting rooms, in front of county jails, and inside prisons themselves.
 We also pursue social media organizing strategies that target online groups of people with incarcerated loved ones, so that they can disseminate Initiate Justice information to their loved ones inside directly.
 We have a two-pronged approach to our organizing:

-2) Advocacy: We also directly educate our base about specific ballot propositions and offer advice on whether or not to support them and why.
-We also aim to draft, pass, and implement ballot propositions created by incarcerated people and their loved ones every election cycle.
+2) Advocacy: we also directly educate our base about specific laws and ballot propositions that we support to reduce mass incarceration.
+We also attempt to draft, pass, and implement laws and ballot propositions created by incarcerated people and their loved ones every election cycle.

-- 8,000 incarcerated people who receive newsletters and policy updates from Initiate Justice quarterly
+- 12,000 currently incarcerated people who receive newsletters and policy updates from Initiate Justice quarterly

 - 120 Inside Organizers who lead campaigns from inside CA prisons spread information and organizing strategy to their peers

 Outside Organizers are formerly incarcerated people or people with incarcerated loved ones who build lead Initiate Justice campaigns in their community and region.
 We currently have full-time Outside Organizers in Los Angeles and the Bay Area to hold volunteer meetings and conduct outreach at prisons and in the community.

 The Institute of Impacted Leaders is also a crucial part of our work to develop organizers across the state to win victories against mass incarceration.